V-Sekai/manuals/decisions/20221022-have-larger-worlds-by-server-state-migration.md

 Sqlite is a well written database that is fully tested.

-Rust is a good language for failures in math or computer language, but does not handle non code errors (like cosmic rays).
+Rust is a good language for failures in math or computer language, but does not handle non code errors (like cosmic rays) through language based hardware distribution.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams